 When travelling with Deutsche Bahn, First Class services are known for the quality of service and comfort.
 This is no different on ICE trains.
 Travelling First Class on an ICE train gives you unrivalled comfort over long distances.

 ICE First Class passengers have access to the DB lounges in all available stations, perfect for starting any journey off in style.
-Onboard, First Class travellers are treated to free newspapers, complimentary hot and cold drinks and snacks during the journey and unlimited WiFi for the entire journey.
+Onboard, First Class travellers are treated to free newspapers, hot and cold drinks and snacks and unlimited WiFi for the entire journey.
 First Class seats on ICE trains are also wider and bigger, offering more comfort for passengers.
 You’ll also find fewer seats in ICE First Class carriages, allowing for extra room to relax in.
+Check out our dedicated page to DB Bahn First Class for more information.

 When booking Deutsche Bahn train tickets for ICE trains, there’s no increase in price for travelling on a faster train.
 While First Class ICE tickets will be more expensive, train tickets in Germany work in a slightly different way.